GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/spring-integration.md

 <div class="note">

 In the Pub/Sub client library, default maximum extension period is an hour.
-However, Spring Cloud GCP disables this auto-extension behavior.
+However, Spring Framework on Google Cloud disables this auto-extension behavior.
 Use the `spring.cloud.gcp.pubsub.subscriber.max-ack-extension-period`
 property to re-enable it.